aprevost/SalesTaxExercise/README.md

 3) the only country in which goods are currently being purchased is (a fictional version of) Canada

-4) we are allowed to assume that any good whose country of origin is not available/not specified was produced in Canada (i.e, it is not subject to the import tax)
+4) we are allowed to assume that if the country of origin is not available/not specified in whatever data source we're using to retrieve our list of goods and prices for a given region, that means that good is not subject to any import taxes in that region

 5) the rounding rule for sales taxes applies to the import duty as well